elModo7/elModo7/README.md

 Then I took a pure dev approach first focusing heavily on automating and then making my own specialized tools.

-I also took my Master's in Cybersecurity, mainly because I already had knowledge on that area and makes me take more transversal roles.
+I also took my Master's in Cybersecurity, mainly because I already had knowledge on that area and allows me to take more transversal roles.

 I now work as a FullStack dev while I take on my studies, certificates and hobby projects.